pldiiw/1ads-mp1/README.md

 function naming and straight-to-the-goal statements.

 ### [Functional Programming][fp]
-The use of a functional programming-like approach also helped.
-Apart from IO and lists' side-effect-loving element modifications, functions tries to be as pure as possible.
-This approach results in a lot of functions being defined, for the majority short ones, bringing higher abstraction in the code as a whole.
+The use of a functional programming-like approach helped.
+Apart from IO and lists' side-effect-loving element modifications, I tried to write as pure as possible functions.
+This resulted in a lot of functions being defined, for the majority short ones, bringing higher abstraction in the code as a whole, and astonishingly pleasant code to write and read.

 ### [Function Annotation][funcannon]
+New feature in Python, you can now add metadata annotations to functions' arguments and return values, enabling you to declare typing!
+I used it because the ability to type check your functions can prevent bugs ahead of runtime, which, again, might result in a huge gain of time.

 ### Testing
 You will see a *test* directory.
 This directory contains a test suite for each one of the games.
-This practice let me write my sources files and afterwards check every written functions if they produce the results I expect from them.
+This practice let me write my sources files and afterwards check every written functions if they produce the results I expected from them.
 It prevented many unseen bugs in the whole writing process and saved time in ingame testing.

 ### [PEP-8][pep8] and Code Linting
 Standards are meant to be followed.
 It helps developers find their marks quicker by bearing consistency across projects.
 It goes hand in hand with clarity.
-I tried to follow the PEP-8 as close as possible and used the [pylint][pylint] tool to lint the code to avoid syntax mistakes.
+I tried to follow the PEP-8 as close as possible and used the [pylint][pylint] tool to avoid syntax mistakes.

 ### Git
-The version control software Git is a tool that became unavoidable in the IT world.
+The Git version control software is a tool that became unavoidable in the IT world.
 Except for the fact that I use it on a everyday basis, the bias to use it on this project was to have a more organized workflow and keep track of how I managed to accomplish the writing of the 3 games.
 [This repository is also